• Skip to primary navigation

 I like to serve these steak roulades with mashed potatoes, freshly steamed vegetables and lashings of horseradish and mustard gravy.

-If you would prefer not to roll the steak, you could just fry a piece of steak and top each piece with a few spoonfuls of the mushrooms.
+If you would prefer not to roll the steak, you could just fry a piece of steak and top each piece with a few spoonfuls of mushrooms.
 Serve with French fries and a green salad on the side.

 Steak roulade FAQ